KambezJ/Splunk-KaliLinux-AtomicRedTeam-ActiveDirectoryLab/README.md

 <p align="center">
-<b>Step 2: Open Powershell and validate the file hash to make sure it matches with the associated hash on the SHA256 page from step one.
+<b>Step 2: Open Powershell and validate the file hash to ensure it matches the associated hash on the SHA256 page from step one.
 If it does not match, it most likely means the file was modified in transit and may be a threat.</b> <br/>
 <img src="https://i.imgur.com/xLL5JmI.jpeg" height="85%" width="85%" alt="Step 2"/>
 </p>

 <p align="center">
 <b>Step 3: Download Windows 10 ISO.
-When downloading, make sure you select Windows 10 pro and continue with custom install. </b> <br/>
+For the configuration settings, select Windows 10 Pro and continue with the custom install options. </b> <br/>
 <img src="https://i.imgur.com/6sBPoq3.png" height="85%" width="85%" alt="Step 3"/>
 </p>